jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 ------------

-Loadpaths are preferably managed using |Coq| command line options (see Section `libraries-and-filesystem`) but there remain vernacular commands to manage them for practical purposes.
+Loadpaths are preferably managed using |Coq| command line options (see Section :ref:`libraries-and-filesystem`) but there remain vernacular commands to manage them for practical purposes.
 Such commands are only meant to be issued in the toplevel, and using them in source files is discouraged.